 Look Me In the Eye: Your guide to building relationships on video

-To learn how to connect with others on camera, how the camera reads certain behavior and how to communicate with impact, check out my new book, Look Me In the Eye.
+To learn how to connect with others on camera, how the camera reads certain behavior and how to communicate with impact, check out my new book that won the 2021 Gold Medal Top Sales Book, Look Me In the Eye.
 You’ll also learn: